frececroka/homegate/README.md

 ## Test Locally

 To configure the bot for local testing, set the `TELEGRAM_TOKEN` and `CHAT_ID` environment variables accordingly.
 The former is the access token of your Telegram bot, and the latter is the ID of the Telegram chat that updates are sent to.

-Afterwards, you can run the bot locally using `./gradlew run`.
+### Crawler

+The crawler checks for new listings and then sends Telegram messages for each one.
+You can run it locally with `./gradlew runCrawler`.
 The entry point is the function `ch.homegate.crawler.main` in this case.

+### Responder

+The responder receives updates from Telegram and sends appropriate responses, like changing the reply keyboard.
+You can run it locally with `./gradlew runResponder`.
+The entry point is the function `ch.homegate.responder.main` in this case.

 ## Deployment